DAY 1

 D included

-After meeting at Malaga airport in the early afternoon, we have a two-hour transfer by road to the World Heritage city of Cordoba.
-We enter the city crossing the great Roman bridge built over the Guadalquivir river by the emperor Augustus.
-An orientation walk reveals the architectural integrity of this city, once the most splendid of the civilised world.
-Our hotel is an elegant 4-star conversion of an 18th century palacio in the historic Jewish Quarter and a glass of chilled Fino is de rigueur before dinner in an excellent traditional restaurant.
+After meeting at Malaga airport around midday, we have a two hour transfer by road to the World Heritage city of Cordoba.
+We enter the city crossing the great Roman bridge built over the Guadalquivir river by the Emperor Augustus.
+An orientation walk reveals the architectural diversity of this city, once the most splendid of the civilised world.
+Our hotel is an elegant 4 star conversion of an 18th century palacio in the historic Jewish Quarter.
+A glass of chilled Fino is possibly de rigueur before dinner in an excellent traditional restaurant.
+We may sample salmorejo soup and aubergines with cane honey amongst other specialities.

 DAY 2